What is Application Performance Monitoring (APM)?

 Drilling into Transaction Response Times

-Continuing our tour of the transaction summary, we get the the bottom, the request breakdown.
+Continuing our tour of the transaction summary, we get to the bottom, the request breakdown.
 Each request is basically a different endpoint in our application (though you can augment the defaults using the various agent APIs).
 I can sort with the column headings, but I personally like the "impact" column — it takes into consideration latency and popularity of a given request.
 In this case, our "getOwners" seems the be causing the most pain, but it is still averaging a pretty respectable latency of 96ms.
 Dropping down into the details of that transaction, we see the same layout we saw earlier:

 But even the slowest requests are still less than a second.
 Scrolling down we have a waterfall view of the operations in the transaction: